I am a freelance writer with a degree in Journalism and Communications. I enjoy researching history and sharing unique

 Bass Reeves Statue

-On May 26, 2012, over a thousand people gathered at Ross Pendergraft Park in Fort Smith, Oklahoma for the unveiling of the statue of U.S. Deputy Marshal Bass Reeves.
+On May 26, 2012, over a thousand people gathered at Ross Pendergraft Park in Fort Smith, Oklahoma, for the unveiling of the statue of U.S. Deputy Marshal Bass Reeves.
 The monument was made in Norman, Oklahoma.
 The statue made a 200-mile journey on a flatbed trailer with a large police escort.
 The monument is made of bronze and stands approximately 25 feet tall.
 The base s made from the cobblestone from a downtown street.